jspyeatt/training-react2/README.md

 ### Video 31 - What is Component State?

+Allows our components to manage data.
+When the data changes, the component will automatically re-render.

+Component's must have a default state.
+Then it is rendered automatically without calling render().

 ### Video 32 - Adding State to Counter App: Part 1

 ### Video 33 - Adding State to Counter App: Part 2